oguru/DnD-AI/Items etc/God Powers.md

 #### Khada (Fighter) - Divine Prowess
 - **Level 2**: Your critical hits with weapons heal you for half the damage dealt
-- **Level 3**: Your critical hits with weapons heal or give you temporary HP for half the damage dealt.
+- **Level 3**: Your critical hits with weapons heal or give you temporary HP for half the damage dealt, and can trigger an additional wild surge.

 #### Pamykos (Bard/Warlock) - Divine Decree
 - **Level 2**: (1x per day) Issue one divine command: